Internet's Hearsay Social raises $30 million in funding

-SAN FRANCISCO (Reuters) - Internet company Hearsay Social has raised $30 million in funding which it said would help accelerate product development and international expansion.
+SAN FRANCISCO, Sept 5 (Reuters) - Internet company Hearsay Social has raised $30 million in funding which it said would help accelerate product development and international expansion.

 San Francisco-based Hearsay said on Thursday that its latest round of funding came from venture capital firms Sequoia Capital and NEA, which have both previously invested in the company.